crispinamuriel/card/README.md

 # Good Inside technical assessment
-Hello this is my attempt at a technical challenge given to me by Good Inside.
-You can see the production deployment of this application [here.](https://good-inside-4feihpah6-crispina-muriels-projects.vercel.app/)
+Good Inside technical chalenge using Next.js.
+You can visit the production deployment of this application [here.](https://good-inside-4feihpah6-crispina-muriels-projects.vercel.app/)

 ## Info